History of baseball outside the United States: Africa

 Only a small number of African countries are members of the IBAF, the members mostly concentrated in southern Africa and on the west coast of the continent.
 To date, the only country that has competed in international events is South Africa, which took part in three World Championships, and finished 8th in the 2000 Olympics.

+The WBSC has identified Baseball5, a simplified variant of baseball, as a way to introduce more African countries to baseball.